Krupanj: History

-Already in the Roman period, the mining was developed in the modern Rađevina area.
-In the Middle Ages, mining was resurrected with the employment of the Sasi mining engineers, while the main buyers were the Ragusans.
-The name 'Krupanj' was first recorded in Ragusan records on 27 July 1417.
+The area of Krupanj includes archaeological sites, such as a Roman-era settlement in the lower part of the town.
+There are stećci (medieval tombstones) scattered all over Krupanj, many which have bas-reliefs with motifs of the Branković dynasty.
+Krupanj (Crupagn, Crupan, Chrupagn) was a mining town of the medieval Serbian state and was settled by Ragusans and had a Catholic church; its oldest mention is from 1417.
 At the time, it was a silver mining site, frequented by Ragusan merchant caravans.
 Lead ore with a high content of silver was excavated at the Postenje and Jagodnja, and then transported across the Drina river, where it was melted in Srebrenica, which was a major silver processing center in the Balkans.
 This process also gave name to both settlements: larger lumps of ore were called "krupa" (hence, Krupanj) while the Serbian word for silver is "srebro" (Srebrenica).
+After the Ottoman conquest of the Serbian Despotate in 1459, Krupanj was organized into the Sanjak of Zvornik.
+The town was razed by the Ottomans and then rebuilt from scratch.